swt-user/LLM_Planning_Paper_List/Readme.md

 +  "Towards Reasoning in Large Language Models: A Survey"
 +  "ARB: Advanced Reasoning Benchmark for Large Language Models"

+## Webagent
++ "WebArena: A Realistic Web Environment for Building Autonomous Agents"
++ "A Real-World WebAgent with Planning, Long Context Understanding, and Program Synthesis"

 ## Recommendation
 + "Recommender Systems in the Era of Large Language Models (LLMs)" [pdf](https://arxiv.org/pdf/2307.02046.pdf)